convoyinc/abayes/README.md

 ## What is this package?

 abayes is an R package that implements Bayesian methods for A/B testing.
 You can use this package to perform simulations of A/B tests in order to evaluate the Bayesian methods.
-You can also use this package to evaluate the results of a particular A/B test.
+You can also use the functions in this package to evaluate the results of a particular A/B test or use [this shiny app](https://convoyds.shinyapps.io/abayes/).

 ### Other Packages on Bayesian A/B Testing